biosafetylvl5/HotSpot/README.md

 ### Software Usage

 The hotspot user interface is written in html, javascript and css.
 If those sound familiar, they should.
-These are the langudges that make up the web, and you already have the viewing installed.
+These are the langudges that make up the web, and you already have the viewer installed.
 The UI runs in any modern browser and communicates with the hotspot via wifi.

 Screenshot: